HMCL-UNIST/F1tenthKorea2024/en/rules.md

 4. Upon crashing the opponent, these steps are applied:

-    1. Referees judge which car is at fault.
+    1. Referees judge which car is at fault and give a warning.
-    2. Both cars are placed next to each other at the place decided by the referees
+    2. Both cars are placed at the place decided by the referees
     3. The referees restart the race.
+    4. If a team receives two warnings in a game, the team loses the game and proceeds to the next game.

 ### 2.5.4 Evaluation

 1. The first car that completes 8 laps wins.
-2. There will be two referees, one for each car.
+2. There will be a referee.
 3. Each referee counts the lap for one car and is responsible for identifying the crashes.